seddonym/seddonym.github.io/_posts/2020-11-19-trouble-atomic.md

 them.
 In our architecture, we limit its use to certain higher-level functions (called 'use cases') which sit between Django views and business logic code.

-## Conclusion
+## Robust?
+I thought you said robust?

+Now our transfer code is much less vulnerable to problems that may be encountered elsewhere in our application.
+I should, however, point out that it still has vulnerabilities.
+A network timeout when contacting the API, or a database outage afterwards, could prevent the transfer being committed despite a payment having been taken.
+To deal with those problems, we'll need to make sure the transfer can be retried idempotently - but that's a subject for future blog post.

+So although `@durable` doesn't solve all these problems on its own, it does make it easier to think about code like this, as it clarifies the context that code is running in.

-We must be careful, when using `transaction.atomic`, not to mistake its atomicity guarantee for a guarantee of durability.
-Doing so can lead to missing data, particularly in code which is subject to intermittent failure (such as calls over a network).
+In summary, we must be careful, when using `transaction.atomic`, not to mistake its atomicity guarantee for a guarantee of durability.
+Doing so can lead to data being lost due to an exception raised in a completely different part of the application.
+This is of particular concern with code that has external side effects.

 Fortunately, durability guarantees are fairly easily achieved with a little custom code.
-Using this in well-chosen places will make your applications more robust.
+I've found using this in well-chosen places makes it easier to design robust Django applications.